Data-and-Trust-Alliance/DPS/README.md

 - Need at least one of the technical formats drafted, and place holder for the other two.
   - These can be defined only using the technical formats and given examples
   - Thus we have three GIThub repos for JSON, XML, and YAML.

+## Convert to html

+pandoc --number-sections < specification.md > out.html

+need to add more style such as
+- tables should have lines